-Saks Fifth Avenue Exposed Personal Info Of Tens Of Thousands Of Customers
+Saks Fifth Avenue Exposed Personal Info On Tens Of Thousands Of Customers

 The Canadian retailer is the oldest continually operating business in North America, with roots dating back to a fur trader founded in 1670.
 The company is currently on the hunt for a major new U.S. department store acquisition, and has been in takeover talks with both Neiman Marcus and Macy’s, the New York Times reported last week.

-One publicly-accessible page viewed by BuzzFeed News shows information on customers who signed up for wait lists to buy products from its sites.
+One publicly-accessible page viewed by BuzzFeed News shows information on customers who signed up for wait lists to buy products from its site.
 The page includes a number of Gmail, AOL and Hotmail addresses, along with work email accounts from JPMorgan, Charter Communications and government addresses.
 These were often paired with phone numbers left by the customer.

 Graham, the cybersecurity professional who reviewed some of the vulnerabilities after being contacted by BuzzFeed News, said they could expose people to further security headaches.